New Kung Fu Cult Master 1: Synopsis

+Zhang Cuishan and Yin Susu take their teenage son Zhang Wuji with them back to mainland China after spending the past 15 years on a remote island.
+They commit suicide in defiance after refusing to reveal the whereabouts of Xie Xun, Zhang Wuji's godfather.
+Zhang Wuji himself is also critically wounded by the Xuanming Elders, but survives after learning the "Nine Yang Divine Skill" by chance.
+He returns to prevent a major conflict between the Ming Cult and the six major orthodox sects in the wulin.
+In the process, he gets romantically entangled with the Mongol princess Zhao Min, his childhood friend Zhou Zhiruo, and the Ming Cult's Xiaozhao.
+Through his adventures, he unwittingly becomes the Ming Cult's leader.

 Production

-On 21 December 2019, Wong Jing posted a teaser poster of the film on his Sina Weibo account and stating that Zhang Wuji will finally meet with Zhao Min in Dadu, hinting he will be making a follow-up to his 1993 film Kung Fu Cult Master, which ended in a cliffhanger.
+On 21 December 2019, Wong Jing posted a teaser poster of the film on his Sina Weibo account and stating that Zhang Wuji will finally meet Zhao Min in Dadu, hinting he will be making a follow-up to his 1993 film Kung Fu Cult Master, which ended in a cliffhanger.
 Principal photography began for the film began in January 2020 at the Hengdian World Studios.
 However, production was halted two weeks later due to the COVID-19 pandemic and was resumed in mid-April of the same year.
-On 7 May 2020, director Wong released stills of the cast in their characters on his Sina Weibo account.
+On 7 May 2020, Wong released stills of the cast in their characters on his Sina Weibo account.

-On 2 January 2022, Wong announced on his Sina Weibo account that the film had been split into two parts, New Kung Fu Cult Master 1 and New Kung Fu Cult Master 2, to be released during the Chinese New Year period of the year.
+On 2 January 2022, Wong announced on his Sina Weibo account that the film had been split into two parts, New Kung Fu Cult Master 1 and New Kung Fu Cult Master 2, to be released during the Lunar New Year.
 This later led to speculations that the cast was having disagreements with the production over salary disputes, but cast member Donnie Yen later responded to this by stating that he knew that it was going to be a duology from the start.

 Release

-New Kung Fu Cult Master 1 premiered with theatrical release in Singapore on 28 January 2022 while in China, the film was released on 31 January 2022 in China on streaming platforms with a fee of RMB¥5 to stream the film.
+New Kung Fu Cult Master 1 premiered with theatrical release in Singapore on 28 January 2022 while in China, the film was released on 31 January 2022 on streaming platforms with a fee of RMB¥5 to stream the film.
 A sequel, New Kung Fu Cult Master 2, was released on streaming platforms on 3 February 2022 in China.